Drunk driver's excuse: 'My dog crashed my car, officer'

 He also pleaded guilty to obstructing a police officer and not wearing a seatbelt after he was thrown into the back seat during the crash.

-Mr Tobin told the court Dains drove off to get away from a "nasty argument" with his partner and then took his anger out on the police.
+Dains had driven off to get away from a "nasty argument" with his partner and then took his anger out on the police.

 The stonemason of five years was concerned he would struggle to pay his mortgage as his job relied heavily on a licence.